 Sportbrake is play on shooting-brake, a car or horse-drawn wagon used to carry hunting parties and their gear to the shoot.
-Shooting might sound too violent or be offensive to PETA, but everyone likes the word sport—hence, Sportbrake.
+Shooting might sound a little violent, or be offensive to PETA-type folk, but everyone likes the word sport—hence, Sportbrake.

 This isn’t Jaguar’s first wagon.
 Jaguar must be hoping that people forgot about the X-Type Sportwagon.
 After all, they sold only 1,602 in the States while it was on sale from 2002 to 2008.
 The compact X-Type wasn’t one of Jaguar’s more memorable models, although the wagon was a nice addition to the line.

-The Sportbrake has a better chance of success than the X-Type Sportwagon.
-The new wagon is a well-styled conversion of the XF sedan—a much better starting point than the X-Type.
+The Sportbrake might have a better chance of success than did the X-Type Sportwagon.
+The Sportbrake is a well-styled conversion of the XF sedan—a much better starting point than was the X-Type.
 Consumer Guide said this of the XF sedan: “XF offers a fine balance of ride and handling along with impressive powertrain performance.
 For those wanting distinctive style and fresh, ‘gee-whiz’ technological features, this Best Buy premium-midsize sedan should be near the top of your shopping list.”
 Jaguar promises that the Sportbrake will ride and handle as well as the sedan.

-Sportbrake should be a good choice for those who need to carry extra cargo but don’t want a tall, heavy SUV.
-With the back seat folded, the Sportbrake has 59 cubic feet of cargo room.
-The vehicle also boasts a load-leveling rear suspension so that the bumper won’t scrape if you fill all that space.
+Sportbrake would be a good choice for those who need to carry extra cargo but don’t want a tall, heavy SUV.
+With the back seat folded, the Sportbrake Concept boasts 59 cubic feet of cargo room.
+The vehicle includes a load-leveling rear suspension so that the bumper won’t scrape if you fill all that space.